Vikram Bhatt

-Vikram Bhatt (born 27 January 1969) is an Indian director, producer, screenwriter and actor.
-He is best known for directing the Raaz film series, an Indian horror series produced by Mahesh Bhatt and Mukesh Bhatt and for directing Ghulam (1999) starring Aamir Khan and Rani Mukherji, which was also produced by Mukesh Bhatt.
-For both of these he was nominated for the Filmfare Award for Best Director.
+Vikram Bhatt is an Indian director, producer, screenwriter and actor.
+He is best known for directing the Raaz film series, an Indian horror series produced by Mahesh Bhatt and Mukesh Bhatt and for directing Ghulam (1998) starring Aamir Khan and Rani Mukherji, which was also produced by Mukesh Bhatt.
+For both of these films, he was nominated for the Filmfare Award for Best Director.

 Formerly, he was the creative head of ASA Productions and Enterprises until 2014, when he resigned from the company.
+Many of his films were produced under Loneranger Productions, which he co-founded.

 Early life

 Bhatt is the grandson of Vijay Bhatt from (Gujarat, Palitana), one of the pioneers of the Indian film industry, and the son of cinematographer Pravin Bhatt.

 Career

 At the age of 14, in 1982, Bhatt started his career with director Mukul Anand in Anand's first film, Kanoon Kya Karega.
-Bhatt also assisted Mukul Anand as the chief assistant on the sets of Agneepath.
-This film turned out to be a cult classic, though not very successful at the box office.

-Subsequently, Bhatt worked with director Shekhar Kapur for two and a half years and later with director Mahesh Bhatt for two years approximately.
-He has been an assistant director on the sets of several successful films including Hum Hain Rahi Pyar Ke and Junoon.